s81320/cleveland/code/basecases/clusterMedoids/readme.md

 d2 | 0.997 | 0.04
 sb | 0.985 | 0.07

-and on the test set
+and on the test sets

 metric | mean acc ratio | sd acc ratio
 ---|---| ---